KrzysztofBudkiewicz/Portfolio/README.md

 Recently, I started to be interested in software testing.
 I would like to deepen this knowledge and develop my technical skills.
 I am intensively learning techniques and tools for testing.
 I participate in online courses, webinars, read blogs, deepen my knowledge in private groups on social networks and test web applications dedicated to educational purposes.

-I would love to take my first steps as a junior tester and gain my first commercial experience.
+I would love to take my first steps as a junior tester and gain commercial experience.
 In future I'm oriented for further development as Automation Tester.

 ## Skills